-Typically, local authorities can choose between three models and procedures: entrusting the service to third parties through public procedures, the provision of the services through management waste
+Typically, local authorities can choose between three models and procedures: entrusting the service to third parties through public procedures, the provision of the services through hybrid public-private firms and in-house provision.
+Free market and competition rules apply to actors entrusted with providing public services for economic interests as long as these rules do not prevent them from fulfilling their general mission (European Commission, 2022).